• Skip to main content

 USING STRONG IMAGERY

 To ensure the learner stored information in long-term memory, I ensured the design paired key concepts with meaningful images.
-I also used images of people the learner was most likely to encounter in their daily job functions to help make the association stronger.
+I also used images of people the learner was most likely to encounter in their daily job functions to help strengthen the association.
 Here are a few examples used in the course.

 INCORPORATING SCREEN and KNOWLEDGE-BASED INTERACTIONS